Mike Ford Player Props: Mariners vs. White Sox

 White Sox Pitching Rankings

-- The 9.4 strikeouts per nine innings put together by the White Sox pitching staff ranks fifth in MLB.
+- The 9.5 strikeouts per nine innings compiled by the White Sox pitching staff paces MLB.

-- The White Sox's 4.55 team ERA ranks 23rd among all league pitching staffs.
+- The White Sox have a 4.50 team ERA that ranks 21st among all league pitching staffs.

-- White Sox pitchers combine to surrender 98 total home runs at a clip of 1.4 per game (second-most in baseball).
+- The White Sox give up the third-most home runs in baseball (99 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.